sonpablo/calendar/README.md

 * localStorage to store events data.

 ## You can:
-* Navigate through the calendar & see events (if there are created).
+* Navigate through the calendar & see events (if there are any).
 * Create & delete Events

 ## How to run